-Nine touch points were organised over an intense twelve-week period:
+Eight touch points were organised over an intense twelve-week period:

-- One -to-one consultations: In-depth consultations were held with local stakeholders.
-These conversations explored a wide range of topics, including stakeholders' views on Swaffham's strengths and weaknesses, their aspirations for the future and potential interventions that could deliver transformative impacts. - Online survey: A website was set up to provide information to the public about the Town Delivery Plan process and the opportunities available to engage.
-A short survey was included for people to express their views on the future of the town. - SWOT workshop: An online SWOT workshop was held to have an open discussion with members of the public about their thoughts on the strengths, weaknesses, opportunities and threat aspects of the town. - 7.
+- 1. One -to-one consultations: In-depth consultations were held with local stakeholders.
+These conversations explored a wide range of topics, including stakeholders' views on Swaffham's strengths and weaknesses, their aspirations for the future and potential interventions that could deliver transformative impacts. - 3.
+Online survey: A website was set up to provide information to the public about the Town Delivery Plan process and the opportunities available to engage.
+A short survey was included for people to express their views on the future of the town. - 5.
+SWOT workshop: An online SWOT workshop was held to have an open discussion with members of the public about their thoughts on the strengths, weaknesses, opportunities and threat aspects of the town. - 7.
 Interventions workshop: An in-person workshop was held to discuss a long list of emerging proposals, so that members of the public and stakeholders could contribute thoughts and ideas, as well as letting the consultant team know which proposals they felt should be prioritised.
 The conversation and findings were taken into account before the short list of interventions was agreed.

 - 2. Meet the team event: An online meeting was held with local people to introduce them to the consultant team and Breckland Council's Future Breckland: Thriving People and Places programme.
 Attendees were given an opportunity to ask questions, share their aspirations for Swaffham and sign up for additional engagement events. - 4.
 Walking workshop: A walking workshop was held with consultants, stakeholders, Swaffham Town Council and Breckland Council officers.
-This allowed stakeholders and officers to share their views about different parts of the town and the types of interventions needed. - Market stalls: An in-person market stall was held at the Saturday market to introduce local people to the project and gain insights into their thoughts about the town and how it could be improved. - Online draft report: The draft Town Delivery Plan was published online for public comment.
-The report was amended in response to comments received. - 9.
-Feedback from consultation was used to develop the final report.
+This allowed stakeholders and officers to share their views about different parts of the town and the types of interventions needed.
+Observational analysis was also undertaken by the consultant team. - 6.
+Market stalls: An in-person market stall was held at the Saturday market to introduce local people to the project and gain insights into their thoughts about the town and how it could be improved. - 8.
+Online draft report: The draft Town Delivery Plan has been published online for public comment.
+The report will be amended in response to these before being finalised.

-Around 21,300 people have been engaged as part of this process from a wide range of different groups.5 Key stakeholders engaged include representatives from Swaffham Town Council, Iceni Partnership, Swaffham Museum, Nicholas Hamond Academy, Breckland Council, Swaffham Cultural Consortium and Norfolk County Council.
+Around 200 people have been engaged as part of this process from a wide range of different groups.
+Key stakeholders engaged include representatives from Swaffham Town Council, Iceni Partnership, Swaffham Museum, Nicholas Hamond Academy, Breckland Council, Swaffham Cultural Consortium and Norfolk County Council.
 Many other residents, businesses, charities and third sector organisations were also involved in the development of this document.